ept/blog/src/_posts/2014-03-26-six-things-about-scaling.md

-I'm interested to see whether database-as-a-service offerings such as [Firebase](https://www.firebase.com/), [Orchestrate](http://orchestrate.io/) or [Fauna](https://fauna.org/) can help (I've not used any of them seriously, so I can't vouch them at this point).
+I'm interested to see whether database-as-a-service offerings such as [Firebase](https://www.firebase.com/), [Orchestrate](http://orchestrate.io/) or [Fauna](https://fauna.org/) can help (I've not used any of them seriously, so I can't vouch for them at this point).
 I see big potential advantages for small teams in outsourcing operations, but also a big potential risk in locking yourself to a system that you couldn't choose to host yourself if necessary.